 A Twitter user with the names, @DesiCryptoHodlr (Indian Crypto Girl) confirmed the development and attached a screenshot of measures being adopted by banks in the country.
 These institutions now require, as part of their terms and conditions, that customers agree to “not deal with any transactions related to Crypto-currency including Bitcoins.”

 Indian Banks now forcefully taking permission from us to ‘reserve right to close our account without further intimation’ if we deal in #cryptocurrency transactions

 In a case where the customer violates the rule, the Bank reserves the power to close their accounts.

 Another Twitter User @IAmCryptoLegend from Pakistan commented on Indian Crypto Girl’s thread that banks in their country have also adopted the same stern approach.
 He added a screenshot which revealed one of the banks (Faysal Bank) sending a message to customers that they do not authorize a crypto-related transaction.

-These new developments have come at a time when reports suggest that the Indian government is set to legalize cryptocurrencies but under stern rules.
-How soon the Indian terrain will open its shore to cryptocurrencies is a question we cannot answer correctly yet.
+These new developments come at a time when reports suggest that the Indian government is set to legalize cryptocurrencies but under stern rules.
+How soon the Indian terrain will open its shores to cryptocurrencies is a question we cannot answer correctly yet.